True Power: Why the Wise Don’t Chase It

 Real Power Is Responsibility

 It doesn’t feed on attention.
-It thrives in intention.
+It thrives on intention.

 Wise beings don’t chase power.